Myndex/apca-introduction/analysis.md

 predict how most humans perceive a color combination, even if they cannot be correct 100% of the time._

 This is a weird statement.
 Both color and contrast are not real, they are perceptions.
 I have no idea what he means by "true" contrast formula, and it may be a translation issue as his native language is german.
+Nevertheless, as perceptions, we have decades of experience with perceptually uniform color and vision models, such models are the foundation of advanced technology such as image and video data compression.

 > ### _A naive approach_